 Senior Chinese diplomat meets US national security adviser

-Yang Jiechi, a member of the Political Bureau of the Communist Party of China Central Committee, met on Wednesday with US National Security Adviser Jake Sullivan.
+Yang Jiechi, a member of the Political Bureau of the Communist Party of China Central Committee, met with US National Security Adviser Jake Sullivan on Monday.

-The two sides also exchanged views on climate change and regional issues such as Ukraine and the Korean Peninsula nuclear issue.
+The two sides also exchanged views on international and regional issues such as Ukraine and the Korean Peninsula nuclear issue.